 Eating Vegetables for Breakfast

 Even though I actually like most vegetables, it can still be a struggle for me to get in all the servings that are recommended!
 So when possible, I try eating vegetables for breakfast in ways that are delicious and satisfying, rather than making it feel like a chore.

 It's an approach I've shared before with my favorite Ultimate Breakfast Frittata that is loaded with plenty of veggies and is another healthful breakfast option, made even more satisfying if you add a little cheese to it.

-And okay, sometimes I'll blend a serving of spinach into a smoothie, although honestly, I'm not much of a smoothie person and typically only drink them out of necessity, like after a workout when I know I need the extra protein and can at least get in some extra nutrition by packing in the spinach as well.
+Sometimes I'll blend a serving of spinach into a smoothie, although honestly, I'm not much of a smoothie person and typically only drink them out of necessity, like after a workout when I know I need the extra protein and can at least get in some extra nutrition by packing in the spinach as well.
 But a sweet potato hash is a great, easy way to get more vegetables in early in the day that I find much more satisfying and delicious than a smoothie!

 How to Make Sweet Potato Hash

 This dish is super easy to throw together using ingredients you have on hand, and it's easily adapted to other flavors or vegetables by adding in spices or using different varieties of sweet potatoes.

 I find that when I'm making a recipe like this that has quite a few different ingredients that need to be chopped or diced, it's always best to get that out of the way first so that everything is prepped when it's time to start cooking.

 Then the sweet potatoes and sausages are added to the pan and cooked until the sweet potatoes just begin to soften so they aren't crunchy, but also aren't turning to mush.
 A good hash is as much about texture as flavor, I think.

 The apples and rosemary really set this particular sweet potato hash apart from others because they make the hash ever so slightly on the sweet side, while still being savory.